basp/hack/README.md

 > dotnet run dasm .\out.bin
 ```

-Which should output something very simular to:
+Which should output something similar to:
 ```
 @256
 D=A